-As of December 31, 2018 and 2017, the Bank has a pension asset of $\cancel{P}$ 642,644 and accrued retirement liability of $\cancel{P}$ 455,164, respectively (Note 21).
+As of December 31, 2020 and 2019, the Bank has pension asset of P976,516 and P 1,383,303, respectively (Note 21).

-Impairment of investment properties, bank premises, furniture, fixtures and equipment and intangible assets c.
-Significant negative industry or economic trends.
+Impairment of investment properties, bank premises, furniture, fixtures and equipment and intangible assets

 The Bank assesses impairment on assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The factors that the Bank considers important which could trigger an impairment review include the following: